Dreaming of a Life in Japan: The reality

 There are foreigners here in Japan who became musicians, models, actors etc.

-To name only two out of MANY:
+To name only a few out of MANY:

 But keep in mind that most of those people (including Jamie) started out as English teachers!